hack66/bet2512/README.md

 [here](https://ooni.torproject.org/about/risks/) and only proceed if you understand the risks involved.

-Thank you for taking the time to run the test, we will update this page with the findings in early April.
+Thank you for taking the time to run the tests, we will update this page with the findings in early April.